tomoima525/daily-diary/README.md

-# 🎬 Daily Diary — AI That Turns Your Daily day into a beutiful memory
+# 🎬 Daily Diary — AI That Turns Your Daily day into a beautiful memory

 https://github.com/user-attachments/assets/ab60d587-cacd-4300-9851-72a9d876d86d